AyatanaIndicators/libayatana-indicator/README.md

 the same name as the well-known D-Bus name that the corresponding service owns.

-An indicator file is a normal key file (like desktop files).
+An indicator file is a normal key file (like a `.desktop` file).
 It must have an `[Indicator Service]` section, that must contain the service's name (`Name`) and the object path at which its action group is found (`ObjectPath`).
 For
 example: